Introduction to Apicurio Studio

 Apicurio Studio enables you to design schemas and API definitions.
 It provides a web console to make it easy for API owners and developers to manage the content of event schemas and API definitions.

-To understand how Apicurio Studio works, it’s important to understand the following key concepts:
+To understand how Apicurio Studio works, it is important to understand the following key concepts:

 -